allerter/spotify-telegram-sync/README.md

 - `python bot.py`: Usual way to start the bot.
 - `python server.py`: Starts a web server that updates the playlist if it receives GET requests at `/check_playlist`.
 This way is useful if you'd like to use Cron jobs to check the playlist.
-Set `$SERVER_PORT` to set the port, otherwise port 5000 is used.
+Set `$PORT` to set the port, otherwise port 5000 is used.
 The web server will be available at `http://localhost:5000/` by default.